JKLeckr/xpad/README.md

 * support for more compatible devices
 * support for xbox360 class controllers, that need initialisation
-* support Guitar Hero Live xbox one controller

-## Xbox One Controllers
-This driver is only used if you connect the controller via USB.

 **Connecting via Bluetooth**
 If you get past the pairing issues, the controller will operate in the [generic-HID bluetooth profile](https://en.wikipedia.org/wiki/List_of_Bluetooth_profiles#Human_Interface_Device_Profile_(HID)).
 The xpad driver will not be used.

-**Connecting via XBox One Wireless Adapter (WiFi)**
-The adapter needs daemon in userspace, see: [medusalix/xow](https://github.com/medusalix/xow)
-Opinion: rather get a controller that supports bluetooth.

 # Installing
 ```